Work Expectations & Daily Routines

 Dairy chores and livestock feeding begin at 7 a.m.
 These chores will be done on a rotating basis.
 Breakfast will follow and the rest of the workday will resume at 9 a.m. with a short planning meeting.

 Lunch breaks will be one hour, with a short coffee break in the afternoons.
 Supper will be between 6:30 and 7 pm.
 Since summer is a short and intense season on the farm, expect that some workdays will be very long, weather and task dependent.
-We will have one day off each week (probably Sunday but could shift depending on weather and critical jobs).
+We will have one day off each week (probably Sunday but this could shift depending on weather and critical jobs).
 Having some down-time to get to explore the farm and surrounding area, and taking time for self-care and creative expression are important and we hope to offer a balanced farm experience.
 There will be times when critical jobs need to be done, but we want to take the time to celebrate the bounty of the farm, the good company of each other, and the odd shindig!

-Participants will attend this residency AT THEIR OWN RISK as many jobs around the farm can pose dangers –machinery, tools, livestock– however, no one will be expected to do any job for which they have insufficient skill or experience or feel is unsafe.
+Farm residents and apprentices participate AT THEIR OWN RISK as many jobs around the farm can pose dangers –machinery, tools, livestock– however, no one will be expected to do any job for which they have insufficient skill or experience or feel is unsafe.

 We will be working on many farm projects, such as;